 OpenSUSE comes preinstalled with all the basic tools a software developer needs, such as the Vim and Emacs text editors, build automation tools such as CMake and packaging tools like RPM.
 The operating system also comes with OBS (Open Build Service), a tool for developers to build software for various distros and platforms.

-Like Fedora, CentOS is a free, community-produced variant of Red Hat (a commercial version of Linux).
-Many of the packages are the same and theoretically it's possible to build a version of CentOS which is functionally identical to Red Hat itself.
+Like Fedora, CentOS is a free, community-based variant of Red Hat (a commercial version of Linux).
+Many of the packages are the same and theoretically it's possible to build a version of CentOS which is functionally identical to Red Hat itself, although this is difficult to achieve in practice.

 This results in a highly stable system.
-The CentOS repository also contains the Developer Toolset 2.0, which boasts a range of essential programming tools.
+The CentOS repository also contains the Developer Toolset, which boasts a range of essential programming tools.

 For developers, the Xen virtualisation platform offers a way to compartmentalise your projects and run applications safely inside a virtual machine.